 Studies demonstrate that juries generally calculate non-economic damages, such as lost consortium, by multiplying the value of the family’s direct economic losses.
 Juries may apportion damages between eligible family members and often award young families substantial non-economic damages in wrongful death cases.

-Additionally, families might demand exemplary damages when intentional conduct or extremely reckless conduct results in fatal oilfield accidents.
-Proving that oil companies sacrificed worker safety for profit, generally by showing multiple OSHA violations, may result in high-value punitive damages awards designed to protect other employees from potentially fatal accidents, in addition to compensatory damages intended to compensate families for their losses.
+Additionally, families might demand exemplary damages when intentional conduct or extremely reckless conduct results in fatal oilfield accidents in addition to compensatory damages.
+Proving that oil companies sacrificed worker safety for profit, generally by showing multiple OSHA violations, may result in high-value punitive damages awards to protect other employees from potentially fatal accidents.

-Timeline for Recovering Compensation Following San Antonio Workplace Deaths
+#8.
+Timeline for Recovering Compensation Following San Antonio Oil Field Deaths

 Most wrongful death claims, whether filed with worker’s compensation insurers or against negligent third parties, settle with liable insurance companies.
 This may include lump-sum settlements received from workers’ compensation, property, automotive, and disability insurers responsible for providing death benefits.
 Eligible family members should begin receiving workers’ compensation benefits and funeral reimbursement almost immediately after filing their initial claims.